dmarticus/dmarticus.github.io/_posts/2020-11-09-building-a-fantasy-football-draft-assistance-algorithm-part-1.md

     |-- ESPN_2020_proj.xlsx
 ```

-### Step 2 - Cleaning the data
+### Step 2 - Preparing the data

-Now that I had the data, I set up my Python notebook to use the relevant data science libraries to generate a Gaussian KDE.
+Now that I had the data, I could start working on generating the Gaussian KDE.
+First, I needed to import all the necessary data science libraries that provide user-friendly APIs to help me with that math that I'd need to generate the model.
 For this project, I used [NumPy](https://numpy.org/), [pandas](https://pandas.pydata.org/), [matplotlib](https://matplotlib.org/), [SciPy](https://www.scipy.org/), and [statsmodels](https://www.statsmodels.org/stable/index.html).

 ```python
 import numpy as np